 A BLAST search can quickly identify any close matches to your sequence in sequence databases.
 In this way, you can often quickly identify an unknown sample to the genus or species level.
 It also provides a means to add samples for a phylogenetic analysis.

-- On the Add Sequences branch, click on "BLASTN".
-Then, click on the "BLAST" button next to the sequence you want to query against DNA databases.
+- On the Add Sequences branch, click "BLASTN".
+Then, click the "BLAST" button next to the sequence you want to query against DNA databases.

 - The returned list has information about the 20 most significant alignments (hits):

 Add BLAST sequence data to your phylogenetic analysis by checking the box(es) above any accession number(s), then clicking on "Add BLAST hits to project" at the bottom of the BLAST results window.

 Add Sequences to Your Analysis